China's Xi says reunification with Taiwan 'will be realised' - RFI

 Taiwan's defence minister said Wednesday that military tensions with China were at their highest in four decades, after around 150 Chinese warplanes -- a record number -- made incursions into Taiwan's air defence zone in recent days.

-Xi's warning comes after Britain last week sent a warship through the Taiwan Strait, challenging Beijing's claim to the sensitive waterway, and a French delegation visited Taiwan despite warnings from China.
+Xi's comments come after Britain last week sent a warship through the Taiwan Strait, challenging Beijing's claim to the sensitive waterway, and a French delegation visited Taiwan despite warnings from China.

+On Friday, Chinese foreign ministry spokesman Zhao Lijian rebuked comments made by French delegation member Alain Richard, who referred to Taiwan as a "country" during a speech on Thursday.

+Zhao said Richard, a former French defence minister, made the remarks "out of self-interest to undermine relations between China and France", adding that his use of the term "country" had "blatantly violated" international practice".

 © 2021 AFP